justinthompson593/Algebra2/Homework/README.md

 - #### Homework 1
   - Finding equations of lines perpendicular to a given line and going through a given point
+  - Solutions will be posted after assignment is turned in